scala/scala-lang/_posts/2018-05-15-license-change.md

 from the [3-clause BSD License](https://github.com/scala/scala/blob/2.13.x/LICENSE) to the [Apache License v2.0](https://www.apache.org/licenses/LICENSE-2.0.html).
 You have until 10 August 2018 to raise any objections (see below for contact info).

-# Is any of this legal advice?
-No.

 # Why the change?
 A number of contributors have expressed reservations about the asymmetry between our CLA (Apache v2) and our license (BSD-3).
 This change fixes this asymmetry.